csrg-utfsm/bib/README.md

  * theses.bib:   Theses, memorias, ... from UTFSM
  * reports.bib:  Technical reports from UTFSM
  * licenses.bib: (Open source) licenses
  * url.bib:      Entries that have only a reference as a webpage.
-Please suggest alternatives on paper!